Madagascar

 Excise duty

 Excise duty applies on a range of goods and services, such as tobacco, alcohol, lighters, precious and semi-precious stones, import of tea and salt, import of honey and sugars, import of sweets without cacao but including white chocolate, chocolates, jams, fruit, etc., import of mineral waters, and communication by mobile phones.
 Excise duty rates range from 5% to 325% or are a fixed amount per litre or per unit.
-From 2022, exports of certain products, such as gold and precious stones, are subject to excise duty.
+From 2024, exports of certain products, such as gold, are no longer subject to excise duty.

 Real estate ownership tax